hellbox/srob-migration/content/reviews/one-white-step-closer-to-the-fire.md

-name = "One white step closer to the fire" title = "One white step closer to the fire" dek = "Seattle poet and writer Lola E. Peters penned a personal, and moving, book about being black in America." type = "Review"facebookauto = "A new review is up -- Martin McClellan looks at a thin powerful book by Lola E. Peters titled \"The Truth About White People\"" twitterauto = "Today @hellbox looks at a thin powerful book called \"The Truth About White People\" by @lepetersseattle" reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/the-truth-about-white-people.md"]
+name = "One white step closer to the fire" title = "One white step closer to the fire" dek = "Seattle poet and writer Lola E. Peters penned a personal, and moving, book about being black in America." type = "Review" facebookauto = "A new review is up -- Martin McClellan looks at a thin powerful book by Lola E. Peters titled \"The Truth About White People\"" twitterauto = "Today @hellbox looks at a thin powerful book called \"The Truth About White People\" by @lepetersseattle" reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/the-truth-about-white-people.md"]